- Current students

 - Data management and land administration

 - Unitec's New Zealand Diploma in Surveying is recognised and supported by the New Zealand Institute of Surveyors (NZIS).
-Successful completion of the programme enables you to apply for associate membership of the New Zealand Institute of Surveyors.
+Successful completion of the programme enables you to apply for associate membership to the New Zealand Institute of Surveyors.

 - A nationally recognised qualification that equips you with the skills to work as a land surveyor